smartroboticslab/srl-mav-sim/README.md

-# Simulators for SRL MAVs
+# Simulator for SRL MAVs

 The simulators have been tested on Ubuntu 20.04 using ROS Noetic.